ludocode/onramp/core/cci/2-full/README.md

 The compiler implements a command-line interface similar to GCC and friends, but extension usage causes errors by default.
 Pass `-fgnu-extensions` or a `-std=gnu*` mode to make it behave more like GCC.
 (When passed to the driver, these also define `__GNUC__`.)
 See the [Usage Guide](../../../docs/usage-guide.md) for details.

+NOTE: The compiler is currently being converted to generate [intermediate representation](../../../docs/intermediate-representation.md) instead of assembly.
+In the meantime you'll see lots of `#ifdef CCI2_IR` in the code.
+The assembly generation will be removed once the IR is complete.

 ## Components